belle-kochapon/10K-Financial-Trend-Analysis-Pandas/README.md

 ## Project Overview

-This repository contains the solution for Task 1 of the Boston Consulting Group (BCG) Forage Generative AI Virtual Internship (https://www.theforage.com/simulations/bcg/gen-ai-anlo).
+This repository contains the solution for Task 1 of the [Boston Consulting Group (BCG) Forage Generative AI Virtual Internship](https://www.theforage.com/simulations/bcg/gen-ai-anlo).
 As a junior data scientist on the GenAI consulting team, my primary objective was to perform foundational data extraction and initial analysis of financial documents (10-K filings) for key companies.
 This analysis is a crucial first step towards developing an AI-powered chatbot designed to provide insights from financial reports.

 The project demonstrates core data science skills in extracting, cleaning, and analysing structured financial data to identify significant trends and indicators.